SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 <details>
 <summary>But to combine data from different fields in a *meaningful* way
 a common understanding in the form of a standardized vocabulary (data model) is needed:
-A temperature measurement in celsius should not be added to a measurement performed in fahrenheit or even to my age!
+A temperature measurement in Celsius should not be added to a measurement performed in Fahrenheit or even to my age!
 </summary>
-Therefore I am using a graph-based language recommended by the world wide web consortium (W3C).
+Therefore I am using the Resource Description Framework ([RDF](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)) a graph-based language recommended by the world wide web consortium (W3C).
 Every *thing* and every possible *relationship* between *things* will get an own web address!
 Hence *everything* is uniquely identifiable and because everything follows the same graph structure, a *heating system* can relate via a *serial-number*-relationship to a *number* but also via a *belongs-to*-relationship to *me*.
-It can also be specified that a concrete *measurement* is of type *celsius*.
+It can also be specified that a concrete *measurement* is of type *Celsius*.
 I in turn can be in multiple relationships to personal information such as my *bloodtype* or my *date of birth*.
 The big plus: computer programs can look up these "websites"